crustio/crust-wiki/docs/DSM.md

 Storage Order works in a pooled way.
 Once a user places a storage order:

    * Refer to EIP1559, the dynamic basic fee will currently enter the tax pot, and then the democratic module will vote on the use of the revenue from the tax pot.
-   * Part of the dynamic file byte fee and dynamic key count fee (about 18% of the total amount) will enter the file reward pot, part of the amount (about 10% of the total amount) will enter the file tax pot, and the remaining part will join the entire network staking reward pot.
+   * Part of the dynamic file byte fee and dynamic key count fee will enter the file reward pot, and the remaining part will join the entire network staking reward pot.
    * Tips are voluntarily provided by users to storage merchants, and all fees will enter the file reward pot.
    * Any node that submits corresponding storage proof will be added to the payout queue of the file payment queue, the top four nodes in the queue will get the reward of this file's reward pool.
    * Any node that submits corresponding storage proof will get a staking quota increasement (by ~2x).
 Those nodes will be able to get additional staking income from the overall staking reward pot.